ashshiva/MessageManager/README.md

 ## Future Action items
 - Support MySQL / PostgreSQL for long-term storage
 - bring in migration strategies to manage schema changes using a system like liquibase
-- Confirm that the included commands on Makefile/mmcli above will work on Windows (with/without WSL).
+- Confirm that the included commands in the `Makefile` and `mmcli` above will work on Windows (with/without WSL).
 - Incorporate soft-delete
 - Deploy to AWS by following the architecture depicted above.